-Several cases of craniosynostosis are treated each year at the University of Florida under the guidance of:
+Several cases of craniosynostosis are treated each year at the University of Florida.

 What is Craniosynostosis?

 At birth the skull is made up of multiple bones held together by seams called sutures.
 The sutures should remain open as long as the brain continues to grow, enabling the skull to expand and properly accommodate the brain.s growth.
 Craniosynostosis is a congenital anomaly caused by early closure of one or more of these sutures, resulting in limited or distorted head grown.
 Craniosynostosis is also called synostosis or cranial stenosis.
 In rare cases, in addition to abnormal head shape, craniosynostosis may result in raised pressure inside the skull.
 Eighty to ninety percent of craniosynostosis cases involve a single suture, however craniosynostosis associated with a genetic syndrome may involve multiple sutures.
 Not all cases of multiple suture synostosis are associated with a genetic syndrome.

 The metopic suture is located between the anterior fontanelle (soft spot) and the nose.
 Early closure of this suture results in trigoncephaly, or a triangularly shaped head.
 Infants will often have a prominent ridge down the middle of the forehead, a pointed forehead, and eyes that seem too close together.

 This is the most common type of craniosynostosis.
 The sagittal suture is located between the anterior fontanelle and the posterior fontanelle.
 Early closure of this suture results in scaphocephaly, which literally means .boat shaped head..
 Infants will often have a protruding forehead, an elongated head, and a bony protuberance at the back of the skull.

 Coronal synostosis may occur on either side or may be bilateral.
 Infants will have an elevation of the eye socket, flattening of the ridge of the eye and displacement of the nose on the affected side.